web3dopamine/profile/README.md

 ### Hi there 👋
-- 🌱 I’m Taha currenctly working as a cryptocurrency and blockchain engineer at KPMG
+- 🌱 I’m Taha working as web3 engineer at KPMG
 <!--
 **dhaileytaha/dhaileytaha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.